 - Then lay your tortillas out on the pan and spray them with cooking spray.
 Flip them over and bake them for 2-3 minutes.
 (You need them just soft enough to fold over your filling.)
-Then take the pan out of the oven and layer each tortilla on one side with cheese, your shrimp and poblano mixture and a little more cheese on top.
+Then take the pan out of the oven and layer each tortilla on one side with cheese, your shrimp mixture and a little more cheese on top.
 Fold the other side of the tortilla over your filling and press down gently to make it “stick.”

 - Once all of your tacos are assembled, place the pan back in the oven and bake for 15-17 minutes or until the cheese has melted and your tortillas are crispy.